If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 11. The Smew Duck

-The Smew duck is a small, colorful waterfowl that is found in Europe and Asia.
+The Smew duck is a small, colorful waterfowl in Europe and Asia.
 The male Smew has a black head, white body, and gray wings.
 The female Smew is brown with white streaks on her head and back.

 Both sexes have a black tail and orange legs.
-The Smew is a very social bird and can often be seen in large flocks.
+The Smew is a very social bird often seen in large flocks.

 They are hardy birds that do well when kept as pets or in public collections.
 In the wild, they feed mainly on insects and plant material but are also known to eat crustaceans and mollusks when available.

 They can live up to 20 years if properly cared for!
-If you’re interested in keeping one of these beautiful colorful duck breeds as a pet, don’t hesitate to get in touch with your local animal shelter or avian veterinarian for more information about their care requirements.
+If you’re interested in keeping one of these beautiful, colorful duck breeds as a pet, don’t hesitate to contact your local animal shelter or avian veterinarian for more information about their care requirements.

 12. The Blue-Winged Teal